Dow Inc. (DOW) Shares Up Despite Recent Market Volatility

 DOW’s Market Performance

-DOW’s stock has seen a -2.18% decrease for the week, with a -12.64% drop in the past month and a 3.49% gain in the past quarter.
-The volatility ratio for the week is 2.87%, and the volatility levels for the past 30 days are at 2.37% for Dow Inc. The simple moving average for the last 20 days is -7.65% for DOW stock, with a simple moving average of -2.57% for the last 200 days.
+The stock of Dow Inc. (DOW) has seen a 1.44% increase in the past week, with a -10.02% drop in the past month, and a 3.65% gain in the past quarter.
+The volatility ratio for the week is 2.50%, and the volatility levels for the past 30 days are at 2.47% for DOW.
+The simple moving average for the last 20 days is -3.82% for DOW stock, with a simple moving average of -0.41% for the last 200 days.

 Analysts’ Opinion of DOW